ShiJianXi/ip/docs/README.md

 Format: `undo`
 >⚠ **Note:**
 > Only can undo the most recent command that modified the data.<br/>
-> Command such as find and list unable to undo.
+> Commands such as list and find are unable to be undo.

 Examples:
 * `delete 1`: deletes the first task in the task list followed by `undo` will undo the `delete 1` command.